ToracX/turbo-sniffle/README.md

 # Overview

-Lightweight homebridge plugin that allows you to control your DreamScreen Ambient TV device with homekit.
+Lightweight homebridge plugin that allows you to control your DreamScreen Ambient TV device with HomeKit.
-Features full control over color, video, ambient and sleep mode.
+Features full control over color, brightness, video, music, ambient and sleep mode.
+You can also activate the 8 ambiant scenes (i didn't add the "random colors" scene)

 It uses my python script featured here: https://github.com/ToracX/DreamScreenCommander